How the cybersecurity talent shortage affects business resilience

 IT teams will be held accountable

-Arecent survey that Qualtrics conducted on behalf of Sungard ASfound that 40 percent of respondents believe their organization’s leaders will hold IT teams accountable for cyberattacks or breaches.
-Security teams ranked second, at 23 percent. [caption id="attachment_10177" align="alignnone" width="600"]A recent survey that Qualtrics conducted on behalf of Sungard AS found that 40 percent of respondents believe their organization’s leaders will hold IT teams accountable for cyberattacks or breaches.
+Arecent survey that Qualtrics conducted on behalf of Sungard ASfound that 40 percent of respondents believe their organisation’s leaders will hold IT teams accountable for cyberattacks or breaches.
+Security teams ranked second, at 23 percent. [caption id="attachment_10177" align="alignnone" width="600"]A recent survey that Qualtrics conducted on behalf of Sungard AS found that 40 percent of respondents believe their organisation’s leaders will hold IT teams accountable for cyberattacks or breaches.
 Security teams ranked second, at 23 percent.

 “Given the accountability business leaders will likely place on IT and security teams, coupled with the talent shortage, businesses must find ways to do more with available resources,” says Shawn Burke, Global CSO at Sungard AS.

 It’s hard to find experienced cyber talent in SaaS integration and network architecture

 “As businesses increasingly move to a cloud-first, Software-as-a-Service (SaaS) computing infrastructure, it’s been challenging for enterprises to find cyber talent with skills in this area,” says Chris Fielding, CIO at Sungard AS.
 “Often the expertise needed is in demand by other organisations, which makes these skilled professionals hard to snatch up,” she adds.
 Similarly, companies face talent shortages in network architecture, too.
 “A cloud-first strategy puts different strains on the network and requires a rethinking of methodology,” a skill set not yet plentiful in the cyber talent pool, Fielding says.

 Strong communication skills are needed—but can be in short supply